craftcms/nitro/README.md

 ### `info`

-Shows the _running_ information for a machine like the IP address, memory, disk usage, and mounts.
+Shows the information for a machine like the IP address and PHP version.

 ```shell script
 nitro info [<options>]